Converg3nce/matic-docs/docs/develop/dagger-webhooks.md

 - `transferType` can take any of these possible values : `{'receive', 'send', 'both'}`
 - Set `tokenAddress` as per the token for which you want to receive transfer events.
-- `addresses` will be an array addresses or a single address string, for each of them any transfer event happening, to be notified to our POST url.
+- `addresses` will be an array of addresses or a single address string, for each of them any transfer event happening, to be notified to our POST url. **At max 20 addresses can be tracked.**

 ```bash
 curl -H 'Content-Type: application/json' -H 'Authorization: JWT-TOKEN' -X POST -d '{"url": "URL", "networkId": 1, "transferType": "both", "tokenAddress": "0xdac17f958d2ee523a2206206994597c13d831ec7", "addresses": ["0xdac17f958d2ee523a2206206994597c13d831ec7", "0xacd1f7958d2ee523a2206209694597c13d831ec7"]}' https://webhooks.dagger.matic.network/api/v1/erc20-transfers/subscriptions